arnaudlacour/katacoda/pingfederate-basics/intro.md

 ## PingFederate + Docker
 Welcome to this tutorial!
-Here you are going to learn how to start PingDirectory in Docker and get familiar with its basics.
+Here you are going to learn how to start a PingFederate and PingDirectory stack in Docker and get familiar with its basics.

 ## Overview
 PingFederate enables outbound and inbound solutions for single sign-on (SSO), federated identity management, customer identity and access management, mobile identity security, API security, and social identity integration.
 Browser-based SSO extends employee, customer and partner identities across domains without passwords, using only standard identity protocols (Security Assertion Markup Language—SAML, WS-Federation, WS-Trust, OAuth and OpenID Connect, and SCIM).